brweber2/octopress/source/_posts/2011-12-03-a-binary-file-viewer.markdown

 false
 ```

+And there you have it.
+The whole enchilada.

 * It is pretty?
 No.
 * Is it robust?
 No.
 * Can the code be improved?
 Yes.
 * Is it a solid starting point?
 Yes.

-Hopefully you find it a useful tool if you try to use it because with just a tiny bit of code, you can view your binary files pretty easily.
+Hopefully you find it a useful tool if you decide to try it out because with just a tiny bit of code, you can view your binary files with the semantic information you really care about.

 Thanks to Dave Sletten for the hex dump utility.